Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Methods

 \subsection{Experimental method}

 The current flame experiments were conducted on a custom-built McKenna-type burner, as shown in Fig. \ref{Fig_01}.
-The burner had a circular sintered bronze plug of 18 mm diameter that was water-cooled to maintain a stable temperature.
+The burner featured a circular sintered bronze plug of 18 mm diameter that was water-cooled to maintain a stable temperature.
 The temperature of the porous plug was continuously monitored using an embedded K-type thermocouple (Omega TJ36-CAXL-020-12).
 High-purity CH$_4$ (99.99\%-grade), O$_2$ (99.999\%-grade), and CO$_2$ (99.999\%-grade) were supplied to the bottom of the burner, where they were thoroughly mixed by an in-line static mixer before passing through the porous plug.
 The flow rates of fuel, $\rm O_2$, and $\rm CO_2$ were precisely controlled by three Alicat MC series mass flow controllers, with typical uncertainties of 0.1\%, 0.2\%, and 0.5\%, respectively.

-Multiple diagnostic methods were employed to investigate the flame oscillation dynamics, including: (1) a spatially and spectrally modulated multi-color laser absorption system for spatiotemporally resolved measurements of gas temperature and CO$_2$ mole fraction; (2) an image-intensified high-speed camera for spatiotemporally resolved imaging of the line-of-sight integrated OH* chemiluminescence (as a proxy for the local heat release rate); and (3) a photomultiplier tube (PMT) for microsecond-resolved measurements of global chemiluminescence variations and transient phenomena.
+Multiple diagnostic methods were employed to investigate the flame oscillation dynamics, including: (1) a spatially and spectrally modulated multi-color laser absorption system for gas temperature measurements (10 kHz, 2\% accuracy); (2) an image-intensified high-speed camera for spatiotemporally resolved imaging of the line-of-sight integrated OH* chemiluminescence (10 kHz, used as a proxy for the local heat release rate); (3) a photomultiplier tube (PMT) for microsecond-resolved measurements of global chemiluminescence variations and transient phenomena; (4) a Z-type high-speed schlieren system; and (5) a pulsed OH-PLIF diagnostic for side-view measurements of the flames.